 According to Generally Accepted Accounting Principles, or GAAP, our revenue is recognized over the life of the course.
 For cash-based students, the standard course term length is 10 weeks.
-For financial aid students, the standard course term length is 16 weeks.
+For financial aid students, the standard course term length has historically been 16 weeks.
+However, as of the February 1, 2014 start date, Aspen University will no longer be implementing 16 week course terms for financial aid students, moving to a universal 10 week course term length for all students regardless of payment type.

 New class starts and average tuition rate are two important metrics for the university.
 New class starts provide the number of students starting a new class in a given period (excluding course retakes).
 Average tuition rate provides the average amount that students paid for all new class starts in a given period.
 The cash collected from new class starts in a given quarter is not fully recognized revenue in the current quarter, given that GAAP revenue is recognized over the term length of the class which often affects more than one quarter.
 As an example, the revenue for a cash-based student that starts a 10 week class on October 16th will be divided by 70 days and recognized 16 days in October, 30 days in November and 24 days in December.
-The revenue for a financial aid student that starts a 16 week class on October 16th will be divided by 112 days and recognized 16 days in October, 30 days in November, 31 days in December, 31 days in January and 4 days in February.

-The following chart reflects our class starts and average tuition for the current quarter, as compared to the previous quarter and year-over-year:
+The following chart reflects our class starts and average tuition for the current quarter, as compared to the previous year:

-10/3 31/2012 7/31 /2013 10/31/ /2013
+1/3 1/2013 1/3 31/2014

-Class Starts (Quarter) 1,109 1,006 1,264
+Class Starts (Quarter) 1,080 1,235

-Average Tuition Per Start \$ 601 \$ 705 \$ 755
+Average Tuition Per Start \$ 648 \$ 752